-We have also explored another approach for eliminating synchronization bottlenecks: implementing atomic operations using optimistic synchronization primitives such as load linked/store conditional instead of mutual exclusion locks [27].
+We have also explored another approach for eliminating synchronization bottlenecks: implementing atomic operations using optimistic synchronization primitives such as load linked/store conditional instead of mutual exclusion locks [23].
 Our results show optimistic synchronization can eliminate synchronization bottlenecks in applications (such as String) that use a single lock to synchronize concurrent updates to different instance variables of a large object.
 But optimistic synchronization is incapable of eliminating bottlenecks in applications (such as Water) that concurrently update the same instance variable.
 By contrast, the experimental results presented in this paper show that adaptive replication can eliminate bottlenecks in both kinds of applications.
-And it works well for applications (such as Barnes-Hut) that perform well without repli-
+And it works well for applications that perform well without replication.